Ahmet-Acik/mysql_python_practices/README.md

 python src/sql_practice_examples.py
 ```

 > **Note:** Never hardcode credentials in production.
-Use environment variables or config files for sensitive data.
+Use a `.env` file (gitignored) and `python-dotenv` for secure credential management.
+All scripts in this repo follow this best practice.

 ## Troubleshooting